deepakg23gmail/istio/README.md

 # istio
-Learn Istio service mesh by simple examples
+Learn Istio service mesh by simple examples.
+It covers traffic shifting mechanisms like - Weighted routing, canary, dark launch via mirroring, http headers etc.
+It also covers traffic visualisation via Kiali.

+In future it will also cover Security and Envoy Filter customization etc,

 ## Step 1
 Create a kubernetes cluster on your favourite cloud platform